Does Otitis Media or Glue Ear Affect Child’s Speech?

 Air in the middle ear may gradually pass into the nearby cells if it is not replaced by air coming up the Eustachian tube.
 A vacuum may then develop in the middle ear.
 This may cause fluid to seep into the middle ear from the nearby cells.

-Some children develop glue ear after a cough, cold, or ear infection when extra mucus is made.
+Some children develop glue ear after a cough, cold, or ear infection when the ear makes extra mucus.
 The mucus may build up in the middle ear and not drain well down the Eustachian tube.
-However, in many cases glue ear does not begin with an ear infection.
+However, in many cases, glue ear does not begin with an ear infection.